vaibhavjain12358/Wheat-Kernal-Classification/README.md

 7. Kernel Groove Length

 ## Tasks performed in the 'Wheat Kernal Classification' Jupyter notebook
-•	Data Collection
+1. Data Collection
-•	Finding the right algorithms and its understanding
+2. Finding the right algorithms and its understanding
-•	Preparing the model using the algorithms
+3. Preparing the model using the algorithms
-•	Model Training and its evaluation
+4. Model Training and its evaluation
-•	Hyperparameter Tuning
+5. Hyperparameter Tuning
-•	Model accuracy evaluation
+6. Model accuracy evaluation
-•	Final model deployment
+7. Final model deployment

 ## How can this repository be used on your system
-•	Fork the repo onto your local
+1. Fork the repo onto your local
-•	Run the jupyter notebook, follow the steps alongside
+2. Run the jupyter notebook, follow the steps alongside
-•	Rub the final model and save it as pickle file to call it in the FlaskApp.py file
+3. Run the final model and save it as pickle file to call it in the FlaskApp.py file
-•	The html file and the css files can be changed as per user requirements else can be used as default
+4. The html file and the css files can be changed as per user requirements else can be used as default
-•	Run the FlaskApp.py file to get it running onto your local machine Input your attribute values
+5. Run the FlaskApp.py file to get it running onto your local machine
+6. Input your attribute values
-And, woah!, you get the Prediction, as shown below.
+7. And, woah!, you get the Prediction, as shown below.